 Welcome to Day 2 of your Khiva itinerary 3 days, where we will delve into the rich tapestry of cultural experiences and delectable local cuisine that this historic city has to offer.
 Known for its stunning architecture and vibrant markets, Khiva is a place where tradition and modernity coexist beautifully.
 Therefore, dedicating a day to experience its cultural gems and culinary delights is absolutely essential.

 Begin your morning at the Islam Khoja Minaret, the tallest in Khiva, standing proudly at 57 meters.
-It’s an architectural marvel, and you can even climb its 100 steps for a breathtaking panoramic view of the ancient city.
+It's an architectural marvel, and you can even climb its 100 steps for a breathtaking panoramic view of the ancient city.
+Built in 1910, it is actually the newest major monument in Itchan Kala, yet its traditional Timurid design blends seamlessly with the surrounding centuries-old structures.
 The minaret is an iconic symbol of Khiva and sets the stage for what's to come.
 After enjoying the view, take a leisurely stroll through the adjacent Islam Khoja Medressa, which houses a traditional courtyard and elaborately tiled walls.
-This serene environment provides a perfect place to reflect on the intricate beauty of Khiva’s historical sites.
+The medressa now functions as the Museum of Applied Arts, displaying an impressive collection of Khorezm textiles, woodcarving, and metalwork dating from the 16th to 20th centuries.

 By noon, it's time to experience the culinary heritage of Khiva.
 Consider booking a lunch at a local chaikhana (tea house) where you can sample authentic plov, a delicious rice dish simmered with meat and vegetables.
 Pair this with a refreshing ayran, a yogurt drink that cools you down on warm days.
+For a uniquely Khivan specialty, try shivit osh — green noodles made with dill and served with a meat sauce.
+This dish is a Khorezm regional favorite that you won't find as commonly in Samarkand or Tashkent.
 Enjoying a meal in a local tea house allows you to soak in the vibrant atmosphere surrounding you while enjoying local delicacies.

 As the afternoon winds down, consider ending your day with a traditional cultural performance if available.
-Local musicians and dancers often showcase their talents in various venues.
+Local musicians and dancers often showcase their talents in various venues, and in 2026, Khiva has introduced regular evening performances inside the courtyard of the Mohammed Rakhim Khan Medressa.
 This experience will not only entertain you but also deepen your appreciation for Khiva's cultural landscape.
 To maximize your stay in this enchanting city, refer to our Comprehensive Khiva Itinerary for further information.
 Should you wish to explore more, our Extended Khiva Itinerary provides additional insights into hidden gems and off-the-beaten-path experiences.

 Ultimately, Day 2 of your Khiva itinerary 3 days promises to be a memorable blend of cultural explorations and culinary indulgence.
 As you savor the city's local flavors and delve into its rich history, you will undoubtedly find yourself enchanted by Khiva's timeless charm.